vmstio/docs/content/projects/vmcrawl.md

 vmcrawl collects the following data only from instances that it identifies as Mastodon, or a related fork:

-- Domain Name
 - Software Version
-- Total Users Count
-- Active Users Count
+- Total & Active Users Count
-- Administrator Email Address
+- Administrator Address
-- Source Code Repository
+- Code Repository

 vmcrawl may periodically request a list of peer instances from a server, but only to discover new servers to request the data outlined above.
-It does not store peer information for any server.
+It does not store specific peer information for any server.

 ## Uncrawled Instances